shrekdad/shrekdad.github.io/README.md

 **Effective Date: February 1, 2026**

-Shrekdad Studio ("we", "us", or "our") operates the **Shrekdad** mobile application (the "App"), available on the Apple App Store.
+Shrekdad Studio ("we", "us", or "our") operates the mobile application (the "App"), available on the Apple App Store.

 We are committed to protecting your privacy.
 This Privacy Policy explains what information is processed within the App, how it is used, how it is stored, and your rights regarding that information.

-Shrekdad is designed as a **local-only creative tool**.
+This app is designed as a **local-only creative tool**.
 All processing happens entirely on your device.
 We do not operate servers and we do not collect or receive your personal data.

 ---